 How to structure your day during homeschooling

-Whether you thoroughly enjoyed homeschooling during lockdown or found it a real struggle, being in a position where your child is off school again could be disappointing and frustrating, but it’s important to remember that nobody is expecting perfection.
+Whether you thoroughly enjoy homeschooling or find it a real struggle, being in a position where your child is off school, perhaps due to illness or travel, can be stressful or overwhelming but it’s important to remember that nobody is expecting perfection.

 It’s okay to have doubts and make mistakes, but having some structure to your day could help you and your child.

 How much work should your child be doing each day?